increasinglyunclear/python/video/spatial_analysis/README.md

 # Video to Philosophy Pipeline

 A streamlined AI-powered pipeline that analyzes videos and generates spatial-philosophical interpretations using a vision-language model and fine-tuned language model.
-You will need to fine-tune your own LLM - I used Phi because it is small, using LoRA adapters for fine-tuning.
+You will need to fine-tune your own LLM - I used Phi because it is small, using LoRA adapters for fine-tuning, so I could accomplish this locally on a laptop.

 ## Overview